DavidM42/wueXtend/README.md

 * Define one naming scheme for all files and rename them
 * Review requested permission
 * ESLint on and fix all the problems
+* Normal files like pdfs
+* Bigger files videos
+* assignment url querySelect and archive submissied file and html of submission offline